huplay/demo-gpt-java/models/README.md

 - `name`: name of the model
 - `source`: original creator of the model
 - `attention.local.size`: local attention size (necessary only if local attention type is used)
+- `clean.decoder.<n>`: with value `true` at the `<n>`th decoder the loaded parameters will be dropped after processing a token and reloaded again at the next.
+This slows down the process, but saves memory, so in theory you will be able to try larger models.

 ## Models ##